 The Tutoring Program

-Already the results have been remarkable.
-Not only have the girls improved their comprehension and grades in once-challenging subjects; they have also grown more confident, more motivated, and more hopeful about their future education.
+The results have been remarkable.
+Our pass rate last year reached more than 86% last year (the highest pass rate recorded for girls in the Regional Exam Center for Bafang) and 29 of the successful girls currently have high school tuition scholarships.
+Not only have the girls improved their comprehension and academic grades in once-challenging subjects; they have also grown more confident, more motivated, and more hopeful about their future education.

 The girls in the Tutoring Program are smiling again and showing more interest in their studies since you brought and implemented the program.
 We know that their joy and hope derive from all that you are doing for them.